 - Move about in non-traditional instructional environments; i.e., areas of the community.

-- Report to multiple worksites in a given day or during the work week.
+- Report to multiple worksites on a given day or during the workweek.

 - Exercise physical control over students who are acting out and/or offer physical assistance to students who might be themselves physically impaired.

 - Conduct instructional programs within pre-designated break periods and time schedules.

 - Maintain an appropriate personal demeanor during periods of heightened stress created by outside factors not always within the ability of the teacher to control at the time.